 Checking in and Traveling on Eurostar

 Checking in on Eurostar is a lot like checking in for a flight, but the security element is a bit less onerous.
 You need to arrive half an hour before your scheduled departure time.
 You don't have to worry about carrying gels and liquids on board, but there are some surprising things you cannot take into the train carriages like toy guns, kitchen knives, defensive aerosols, anything that security thinks could be used as a weapon.
 If you are concerned about that wonderful set of Parisian chef's knives you'd like to buy to take home, it's probably a good idea to read about Prohibited and Restricted Items first.
 It will tell you what can be taken as carry-on and what will require advance permission to be packed away in a hold.

 The Eurostar luggage allowance is pretty generous.
 You can carry two pieces of luggage, plus a small piece of hand luggage.
 There are overhead luggage racks and larger luggage areas between some of the seats and at the end of the cars.
 Your luggage will remain relatively safe throughout the trip because people tend to stay in their assigned seats for most of the journey and there are not a lot of stops in between.

 In addition to your ticket, you should also bring your passport and on your return from the EU to the UK, you will need to fill out an arrival card.

 What's the Eurostar Like Onboard?

 The trains are clean, modern, and run on time.
-The seats are comfortable, and you'll have access to both power sockets and the internet if you want to get online.
-You can buy meals throughout the journey in the dining cart, and there's a smoking carriage if you're craving a cigarette.
+The seats are comfortable, and you'll have access to both power sockets and Wi-Fi.
+There is no smoking allowed on the Eurostar.